Vision for Collective Worship

 Tuesday - Mr Coleman and Mr Horton share a book based on our School Value.

-Thursday - We look at what the Bible says about our School Value and how God can help us change, so our lights shine brightly.
+Thursday - We look at what the Bible says about our School Value and how God can help us change, so our lights shine even brighter.

-Friday - Mr Mawdsley leads our Shining Light Collective Worship when we celebrate together all the good things that have been happening during the week.
+Friday - Mr Mawdsley leads our Shining Light Collective Worship when we celebrate together all the fantastic things that have been happening during the week.

 After Collective Worship we learn more about the Bible and other religious texts by sharing stories together in classes.
 We learn other faith stories by reading a different religious text half termly.

 We start our school day by saying our school prayer together and end our Collective Worship by saying the Lord's prayer.
-We are invited to make these prayers our own by saying 'Amen', if we choose.
+We are invited to make these prayers our own by joining in and saying 'Amen', if we choose.

-Collective Worship begins with a gathering response - "May your light shine and peace be with you" and we are invited to respond with "And also with you".
+Collective Worship begins with a Collective Welcome - "May your light shine and peace be with you" and we are invited to respond with "And also with you".

 Our time together ends with a sending response - "Through love and self-control go out and "let your light shine".